 for oboe, bassoon, horn, and electronics – dur.
 6’40″

 The title comes from the book of the same name by Felix Guattari.
-Here, the definition of ecology has been extended to refer to the differences in ‘ecosystems’ between the horn, oboe, and bassoon.
-Or between the listener, the musicians, and the performance space, and how they intersect.
+Here, the definition of ecology has been extended to refer to the differences in ‘ecosystems’ between the horn, oboe, and bassoon, as well as between listener, musician, and performance space, and how they intersect.
 More specifically it refers to: human subjectivity (percepts, affects, mental concepts and abstractions), the social (embedded in a mesh of relations in an open changing system), and the environment (ecology, non-human, objects and architecture).